Monday, 25 July 2016

 The Hub in front of the mountain map which Awenk had explained to us the night before.

-After breakfast we finalised on our packing, and gathered our extra luggage be stored in Mr Awenk's office.
+After breakfast we finalised on our packing, and gathered our extra luggage to be stored in Mr Awenk's office.
 The guide and porters were very kind to carry the 1.5 litre water bottles for us - we would just need to carry what we needed, then refill our bottles from their load along the way.
-We set off in the back of a pick up as the cool morning breeze brushed against our fresh eager faces.
+We set off in the back of a pickup as the cool morning breeze brushed against our fresh eager faces.

 Slapping sunblock on our faces.